GuanghuaTimes/guanghuatimes/README.md

-## Official Homepage of Laoshi Village
+## Official Homepage of Guanghuatimes

 edit from alan pc